 Troubled real estate development projects often have a myriad of construction law and environmental issues.
-We have construction and environmental practices recognized by the leading peer review services as outstanding.
+We have robust construction and environmental practices.
 Our attorneys have resolved problems that troubled projects have with state and federal regulators, zoning and redevelopment issues, as well as defective design and construction claims, and insurance claims arising out of failed projects.
 Our attorneys have helped clients gain compliance with newly applicable "green" requirements and compliance with ever changing water and air quality standards.

 Other Typical Problems We Solve Include: